 - Whether the liable party will gain from the transaction.

-However, the buyer can hold the seller and the producer and/or importer jointly and severally liable on different grounds.
-In particular, it is possible to hold the seller liable relying on the contractual relationship, and the producer and/or importer liable in tort.
-If the seller, the producer and/or the importer are the defendants, the compensation ordered by the court can be enforced against any of them due to their joint and several liability.
+However, the buyer can hold the seller and the producer or importer jointly and severally liable on different grounds.
+It is possible to hold the seller liable relying on the contractual relationship, and the producer or importer liable in tort.
+If the seller, the producer, or the importer are among the defendants, the compensation ordered by the court can be enforced against any of them due to their joint and several liability.
 Therefore, the court will not apportion liability among the defendants.

 If only one of the potentially liable parties is the defendant, the defendant can choose to notify the other liable parties of the claims.
 The notified parties can choose to submit their defences to the court, but cannot be party to the dispute.
 The defendant benefits from notifying other potentially liable parties when then file a recourse action against the other liable parties within two years after they compensate the buyer.
 If the respondents of the recourse action have been notified of the lawsuit initiated by the buyer, they cannot argue that the award of compensation is unlawful.
 Instead, the respondents can argue that: